 The Hidden Emotional Toll of Supporting Someone with OCD

-If you love someone with OCD, there’s a good chance you’ve felt things you didn’t expect.
+If you love someone with OCD, there's a good chance you've felt emotions you didn't expect.

 Frustration.